ezebunandu/cleaner/README.md

 # ScreenShot Cleaner

-## Clean Screenshots from MacOS Desktop Folder
+A simple command line tool to clean up screenshots from MacOS desktop